anderson-aristotle/js-object-modeling/README.md

 Additionally, as a bonus, the recipe should be able to:

-- print a list of its ingredients, in the following format:
+- Print a list of its ingredients, in the following format:

   > 1 cup of flour
   >
   > 2 tablespoons of butter
   >
   > ...

-- indicate whether the user needs to buy more ingredients, or whether the recipe can be prepared as-is
+- Indicate whether the user needs to buy more ingredients, or whether the recipe can be prepared as-is

 How could we actually implement this in JavaScript?
 In your squads, try to come